johnson-robert3/Lake-Eutrophish-GHG/README.md

 **DO cleaning:** there were a few times when miniDOT loggers were removed from ponds for >30 minutes for data download (leading to a missed measurement), and DO data were linearly interpolated to backfill these gaps; for metabolism calculations, any time DO concentration (from miniDOT loggers) drops by 2.0 mg/L or more from the previous measurement, that point, along with the following 5 points (i.e., 3 hours total) are dropped, and DO concentration data are then backfilled via linear interpolation

-**Metabolism functions:** currently, the corrected/interpolated DO concentration data (as above) are used to calculate metabolism (not rolling window data, but this is another possibility)
+**Metabolism functions:** currently, the corrected/interpolated DO concentration data (as above) are used to calculate metabolism

 **Z-mix:** currently the mixed-layer depth is set as the depth of the thermocline (from t-chains in ponds B and F), but during times of mixing/turnover or when the function couldn't correctly calculate a thermocline depth, Z-mix is set to 1.5 m